htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   user when run as root.
   :jira:`2241`

-- In some rare cases where docker universe could not start a container, it would not remove that container until the next time the start restarted.
-Now it is removed as soon as possible.
-  :jira:`2263`

 - Fixed a bug that caused a crash if a configuration file or submit description file contained an empty multi-line value.
   :jira:`2249`